 In addition to measures outlined in the ECAP, the County is also monitoring opportunities related to carbon sequestration, emissions resulting from forest fires, and climate change planning and adaptation strategies.
 To coordinate climate and sustainability implementation efforts across departments, the County has formed a County Sustainability Committee.
-The County is also participating in the recently formed Central Coast Climate Collaborative, which focuses on regional climate mitigation and adaptation strategies; CLEI-Local Governments for Sustainability, which provides GHG emissions monitoring tools and other sustainability support; the Local Government Sustainable Energy Coalition, a program of the Local Government Commission that provides best practices and policy support for clean energy and sustainability activities; estimated the California Coastal Resilience Network, which allows local jurisdictions to share lessons learned about coastal climate change adaptation.
+The County is also participating in the recently formed Central Coast Climate Collaborative, which focuses on regional climate mitigation and adaptation strategies; ICLEI-Local Governments for Sustainability, which provides GHG emissions monitoring tools and other sustainability support; the Local Government Sustainable Energy Coalition, a program of the Local Government Commission that provides best practices and policy support for clean energy and sustainability activities; and the California Coastal Resilience Network, which allows local jurisdictions to share lessons learned about coastal climate change adaptation.

 Furthermore, Santa Barbara County participates prominently in the management and regulation of not only traditional petroleum-based energy resources, but renewable energy resources, as well.
-The County's promotion of and participation in projects that cover the spectrum of renewable energy generation and storage demonstrates its commitment not only to contributing to and helpingto sustaining the region's economic vitality, but to addressing maintaining grid reliability and resiliency, and reducing greenhouse gas emissions that contribute to climate change associated with more traditional energy development.
+The County's promotion of and participation in projects that cover the spectrum of renewable energy generation and storage demonstrates its commitment to sustaining the region's economic vitality, maintaining grid reliability and resiliency, and reducing greenhouse gas emissions that contribute to climate change associated with more traditional energy development.